DataBySwapna/Global-Super-Store-Data-Analysis/README.md

     plt.show()
 ```

-Analyze Discounts' Effect on Profits
+Analyze Discounts Effect on Profits
 ```python

 # Analyze the effect of discounts on profits